-This procedure is considered low-risk.
+This procedure is considered low risk.
 However, complications may occur, including:

 We begin by examining your child’s upper abdomen with an ultrasound probe, to locate the liver and spleen.
-We insert X-ray dye (contrast) through the rectum into the colon, and pass a small tube through the nose into the stomach and inject some air into the stomach.
+We insert X-ray dye (contrast) through the rectum into the colon, and pass a small tube through your child’s nose into the stomach and inject some air into the stomach.
 These steps allow us to identify important structures in the abdomen, so we can choose a safe place for the feeding tube.

 Once we have marked a spot for the feeding tube, we will inject a local numbing medicine into the skin.
 The interventional radiologist will use live X-ray (fluoroscopy) to guide the passage of a needle through the skin into the stomach.
 (Your child will be protected by an X-ray shield.)
-Then, using a special technique, the doctor will guide the tube through the mouth, down the esophagus, into the stomach, and then out of the stomach through a small incision (approximately 1 centimeter).
+Then, using a special technique, the doctor will guide the tube through your child’s mouth, down the esophagus, into the stomach, and then out of the stomach through a small incision (approximately 1 centimeter).

 Very rarely, patients experience airway compromise, which means they have difficulty breathing while the tube is passed through the esophagus.
 We will monitor the level of oxygen in your child’s blood throughout the procedure.
 If airway compromise occurs, we will know immediately and correct it.

 Your child will be admitted to the hospital for an overnight stay.
 We will give your child pain medicine and antibiotics to reduce the risk of infection.
 Your child will probably have some pain or mild discomfort around the tube for several days.